walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 viable selected routes.
 Perform a suggested permission or settings effect in app UI and report its privacy-safe outcome with `.reportRemediation`.
 The SDK alone advances protocol state.

+`ProximityConfiguration.approval` selects `.askEachTime` (default) or `.prepareBeforeSharing`.
+Preparation first authenticates the reader and declines its request without credential disclosure.
+After the connection closes, `.preparationRequired(plan, reason)` supplies a recent request for an explicit review.
+Display `plan.review`, let the holder choose credentials/fields, and honour `requiredElements`.
+Call `try plan.approve(submission)` only from the approval action;
+on `.prepared(sharing)`, start a new session with `configuration.withApproval(.prepared(sharing))`.
+The old connection is finished.

+The shared SDK binds that approval to the exact authenticated reader, request, selected credentials, retention/purpose and application requirements.
+It lasts 60 seconds, uses a monotonic deadline, and permits one connection attempt.
+A plan expires after ten minutes and is not permission to disclose.
+Keep both objects in memory within the journey; persist only the mode. `sharing.remainingSeconds` supports a countdown, and `await sharing.revoke()` cancels future use.
+Close and revoke on dismissal/backgrounding, preserving only actual Core NFC system presentation.
+Retries require a fresh review; changed requests never inherit a broader approval.

+The bundled iOS adapter cannot host interactive review during NFC-only retrieval.
+It first declines and collects an eligible reader request even in `.askEachTime`, then lets the holder review and reconnect.
+NFC-to-Bluetooth handover can still review while connected.
+Preparation needs one named authenticated trusted reader;
+other readers need an interactive route.
+Normal trust, credential and holder-key checks remain mandatory, and protected-key prompts still depend on OS availability.
+`.completed` may include a display-only receipt; this records local response completion, not the reader's verification result.

 When the user chooses a prepared NFC engagement, call `await session.presentNfc()` to open Core NFC's system sheet.
 The request preserves the current engagement and keys, waits for the NFC resource to be